Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         CMAF Header, or an empty request,
         to the POST_URL.
         This can help the ingest source
-        to quickly detect whether the
+        quickly detect whether the
         publishing point is valid,
         and if there are any authentication
         or other conditions required.
-     2. The [=Ingest source=]  MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1 and an optional MPEG-DASH manifest, restricted as in clause  16 of this section
+     2. The [=Ingest source=]  MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1 and an optional MPEG-DASH manifest, restricted as in clause 16 of this section.
-     3. The [=Ingest source=] SHALL transmit one or more CMAF segments comprising the track to the Receiving Entity once they become available.
+     3. The [=Ingest source=] SHALL transmit one or more CMAF segments comprising the track to the receiving entity once they become available.
 In this case, a single POST request message body MUST contain one CMAF segment in the body of that request.
-        This specification, assumes equivalence between CMAF segment and fragment, i.e. a single CMAF fragment per CMAF segment,  a CMAF segment/fragment may nevertheless be composed by one or more CMAF chunks.
+        This specification assumes equivalence between a CMAF segment and fragment, i.e., a single CMAF fragment per CMAF segment.
+A CMAF segment/fragment may nevertheless be composed by one or more CMAF chunks.
      4. The [=Ingest source=] MAY use the chunked transfer encoding option of the HTTP POST command [[!RFC7235]] when the content length is unknown at the start of transmission or to support use cases that require low latency.
      5. If the HTTP POST request terminates or times out with a TCP error, the [=Ingest source=] MUST establish a new connection, and follow the preceding requirements.
 Additionally, the [=Ingest source=] MAY resend the segment in which the timeout or TCP error occurred.
-     6. The [=Ingest source=]  MUST handle any error responses received from the Receiving entity, as described in general requirements, and by retransmitting the [=CMAF Header=].
+     6. The [=Ingest source=]  MUST handle any error responses received from the receiving entity, as described in general requirements, and by retransmitting the [=CMAF Header=].
-     7. *(deprecated)* In case the [=Live stream session=] is over the ingest source MAY signal the stop by transmitting an empty [=mfra=] box towards the Receiving entity.
+     7. *(deprecated)* In case the [=Live stream session=] is over the ingest source MAY signal the stop by transmitting an empty [=mfra=] box towards the receiving entity.
-        After that it SHALL send an empty HTTP chunk, and wait for the HTTP response before closing.
+        After that it SHALL send an empty HTTP chunk and wait for the HTTP response before closing TCP connection.
-        TCP session RFC7235 when this response is received.
-     8. The [=Ingest source=] SHOULD use a separate, parallel TCP connection for ingest of each different CMAF track
+     8. The [=Ingest source=] SHOULD use a separate, parallel TCP connection for ingest of each different CMAF track.
      9. The [=Ingest source=] MAY use a separate relative path in the [=POST_URL=] for ingesting each different track or track segment by appending it to the [=POST_URL=].